srt0422/morpheus-quickstart-node/README.md

 docker compose up -d
 ```

 Once up and running, status of the Docker containers can be confirmed with `docker ps -a`.

+Services can then be accessed on the following ports:
+- `8080`: Morpheus Chat App
+- `8081`: Morpheus NFA Proxy
+- `8082`: Morpheus Consumer Node

 ### Individual Service Deployment
 Deploy services separately: